Credit for Courses Taken Outside the U.S.

 Agencies determine if the academic credentials (certificates and transcripts) are genuine and create either

-a "Course By Course" evaluation of each class taken to determine how it would count in the United States educational system OR
+a "Course By Course" evaluation of each class taken to determine how it would count in the United States educational system.
+This process is REQUIRED for credit to be awarded toward your degree.

-a "Degree level" evaluation to determine if the equivalent of an entire level of U.S. education (bachelor's, master's, etc.) has been completed
+a "Degree level" evaluation to determine if the equivalent of an entire level of U.S. education (high school, bachelor's, master's, etc.) has been completed

 ***Specialized Credential Evaluation (for medical professionals, etc) are done separately.
 Contact the Licensing agency for your profession for more information.